 Just in time for the holiday season is the very interesting release of the new Leica SL, which represents the camera manufacturer’s first foray into mirrorless.
 Sony’s a7 series is overdue for a challenge, but we didn’t expect it to first come from rangefinder specialist Leica.
 On paper, the Leica SL is impressive: a 24-megapixel full-frame image sensor, 4K video, an ultra-high resolution electronic viewfinder, and blazing fast 11 fps burst rate (the a7R II shoots 5 fps).
 You also get a nifty top-mounted LCD display.

 The real question is whether the Leica SL merits the huge jump in price over the Sony a7R II.
-You get some added features and increased speed but the price at $7,450 is more than double the a7R II.
+You get some added features and increased speed but the price is more than double the a7R II.
 Leica cameras always have been much more expensive than the rest of the pack and it’s nearly impossible to top their image quality, but there is a lot to like about the a7R II at “only” $3,200 for the camera body (not to mention the Leica 24-90mm kit lens will cost thousands more).
 Leica enthusiasts will jump on board, but the masses?
 We are not so sure.

 See the Leica SL